 2. Make help available in visible ways.
 By taking care of their support agents, CS teams can take better care of customers: in an ongoing crisis, setting up a help center is a great way to support employees who need assistance, and will allow people to stay connected.

 “I recently employed these strategies with a banking institution contact center I work with, and the company experienced a minimal amount of disruption due to the information flow and consideration given to staff members.”

 - Maxine Kamin, Author and CS Expert

 Make a strategic plan

-I have been involved in several initiatives that have produced amazing results, including calling in online guest speakers who would not ordinarily be affordable for travel reasons, showing motivational videos, screen sharing plans and objectives, and conducting on-line dialog groups.
+“I have been involved in several initiatives that have produced amazing results, including calling in online guest speakers who would not ordinarily be affordable for travel reasons, showing motivational videos, screen sharing plans and objectives, and conducting online dialog groups.”

 - Be especially kind to coworkers

 - Go for a walk or do some other exercise

-- Take care of yourself and keep in touch with friends and family
+- Keep in touch with friends and family

-- Support yourself and others
+- Take care of yourself and others